StackExchange/dnscontrol/documentation/functions/domain/CAA.md

   "modifiers...": RecordModifier[]
 ---

-CAA adds a CAA record to a domain.
+`CAA()` adds a CAA record to a domain.
 The name should be the relative label for the record.
 Use `@` for the domain apex.

 Tag can be one of "issue", "issuewild" or "iodef".

 Value is a string.
 The format of the contents is different depending on the tag.
 DNSControl will handle any escaping or quoting required, similar to TXT records.
 For example use `CAA("@", "issue", "letsencrypt.org")` rather than `CAA("@", "issue", "\"letsencrypt.org\"")`.

 Flags are controlled by modifier:

-- CAA_CRITICAL: Issuer critical flag.
+- `CAA_CRITICAL`: Issuer critical flag.
 CA that does not understand this tag will refuse to issue certificate for this domain.

 ```javascript
 D("example.com", REGISTRAR, DnsProvider("GCLOUD"),